 As part of its compliance with the reporting requirements of federal consumer information regulations, Seattle University produces and delivers to students reports on a broad range of areas, including retention and graduation rates, campus security, student privacy, drug and alcohol issues, financial assistance and athletics.
 Links to these reports and to offices that produce them are below.

 Federal regulations published in October of 2010 by the Secretary of Education require institutions to disclose to prospective students particular information regarding academic programs that qualify for Title IV federal student financial aid under the "gainful employment" provision.
-Seattle University has 1 such program and the disclosures are available through the links listed below.
+See a list of Gainful Employment Disclosures for 2014.